Main Content Region

 Community-Based Research Mini-Grant

 The Office of Community Engagement (OCE) offers faculty mini-grants up to $5,000 to support community-based research projects, i.e., the application of knowledge through research to the solution of problems confronting Inland Empire communities.
-The mini-grant program is open to all faculty.
+The mini-grant program is open to tenured and tenure-track faculty.

-• Involve faculty and members of an agency/organization working together to define the problem to be examined, co-generating relevant knowledge, and executing research techniques; and
+• involve faculty and members of an agency/organization working together to define the problem to be examined, co-generating relevant knowledge, and executing research techniques

 Award Amount, Use and Grant Period:

 Mini-grants of up to $5,000 will be awarded.
-The grant period is one year from the date of award, but can be extended upon approval of a written extension request.
-Typical uses of mini-grant funds include: research resources (books, journals), supplies, duplication, postage, student assistants, and/or conference fees (conference must be relevant to the proposal.)
+The grant period is one year from the date of award, but can be extended upon approval of written extension request.
+Typical uses of mini-grant funds include: research resources (books, journals), supplies, duplication, postage, student assistants, and/or conference travel expenses (conference must be relevant to proposal.)
 International travel is not allowed with mini-grant funds.